-Is Coconut a Nut?
+Is Coconut a Nut or is it not?

-This might seem like an odd question for me to be tackling–I mean, it's not the typical topic that I address such as is stevia safe?, fragrance dangers, does xylitol cause tumors?, trisodium phosphate in cereal, how to know if essential oils are really pure, what shampoo ingredients to avoid, and so on.
+The question of whether a coconut is a nut or not might seem like an odd question for me to be tackling–I mean, it's not the typical topic that I address such as is stevia safe?, fragrance dangers, does xylitol cause tumors?, trisodium phosphate in cereal, how to know if essential oils are really pure, what shampoo ingredients to avoid, and so on.

 Why am I asking “Is Coconut a Nut?”

 The main reason I am asking “Are Coconuts Nuts?” is that my oldest has tree nut allergies, so it's important for me to keep on top of food allergy information, but there's another reason that spurred me on to research this issue now.

 An unfair review of my Homemade Protein Bars recipe.